MicrosoftDocs/learn/learn-pr/azure/connect-vm-with-azure-bastion/includes/6-exercise-enable-diagnostic-logs-monitor-sessions.md

 ## Generate session data

-Connect to your VM in two different browser windows to create two Azure Bastion sessions.
+Connect to your virtual machine (VM) in two different browser windows to create two Azure Bastion sessions.

 1. In the [Azure portal](https://portal.azure.com/), select or search for **Virtual machines**.
 1. Select the virtual machine **internalappvm**.